-> Before we start, I'd like to point out that you cannot a Pentium 90 to play modern games, to put it bluntly.
+Before we start, I'd like to point out that you cannot use a Pentium 90 to play modern games, to put it bluntly.
 If your PC has 256 Megabytes of RAM, an old AMD K6 processor, or on-board graphics only, then your chance is slim that you can play the latest blockbuster titles on the system.

-If your PC does not meet the minimum hardware requirements to run the game, it is usually the case that the game won't run at all, or run badly on the system.
+If your PC does not meet the minimum hardware requirements to run the game, it is usually the case that the game won't run at all, or will run badly on the system.

 The three components that impact gaming the most are the processor, the RAM and the video card.
 While it may be difficult to impossible to upgrade the processor, it is usually easier to upgrade the RAM or video card instead.